allotropeinc/carbyne/README.md

 <details><summary>`npm test` output</summary>
 <pre><code>  Carbyne
                DirectoryStore
                  ✓ should support fromObject
                  ✓ should store booleans
                  ✓ should store numbers
                  ✓ should store strings
                  ✓ should store null
                  ✓ should store undefined
                  ✓ should store Infinity
                  ✓ should store -Infinity
+                 ✓ should support deleting objects
                  ✓ should store NaN
                  ✓ should store objects
                  ✓ should store arrays
                  ✓ should store Symbols
                  ✓ should store blobs
                  ✓ should support circular references
-      ✓ should support circular references in child arrays ✓ should support circular references in child objects ✓ should support multiple copies of one object
-      ✓ should support multiple copies of one array
-      ✓ should support multiple copies of one symbol
-      ✓ should support multiple copies of one blob
+                 ✓ should support circular references in child arrays ✓ should support circular references in child objects ✓ should support multiple copies of one object ✓ should support multiple copies of one array ✓ should support multiple copies of one symbol ✓ should support multiple copies of one blob ✓ should support copying a blob
-      ✓ should support copying a blob
+                 ✓ should support custom objects
                MemoryStore
                  ✓ should support fromObject
                  ✓ should store booleans
                  ✓ should store numbers
                  ✓ should store strings
                  ✓ should store null
                  ✓ should store undefined
                  ✓ should store Infinity
                  ✓ should store -Infinity
+                 ✓ should support deleting objects
                  ✓ should store NaN
                  ✓ should store objects
                  ✓ should store arrays
                  ✓ should store Symbols
                  ✓ should store blobs
                  ✓ should support circular references
-      ✓ should support circular references in child arrays ✓ should support circular references in child objects ✓ should support multiple copies of one object
-      ✓ should support multiple copies of one array
-      ✓ should support multiple copies of one symbol
-      ✓ should support multiple copies of one blob
+                 ✓ should support circular references in child arrays ✓ should support circular references in child objects ✓ should support multiple copies of one object ✓ should support multiple copies of one array ✓ should support multiple copies of one symbol ✓ should support multiple copies of one blob ✓ should support copying a blob
-      ✓ should support copying a blob
+                 ✓ should support custom objects

-  42 passing (79ms)</code></pre>
+             46 passing (91ms)</code></pre>
 </details><br />

 You can use the TypeScript typings provided, or [read the docs](https://allotropelabs.github.io/carbyne/).
 There's even a handy [Getting Started guide](https://github.com/allotropelabs/carbyne/wiki/Getting-Started-with-Carbyne)!